jmmshn/vacation_router/post/post.md

 Once such a list is compiled, the two most important pieces of information for each POI in this list are:

 1. `dwell_time`: an estimate of the time spent at each POI
-2. `score`: some kind of positive-definite score assigned to each point of interest indicating the level of interest from the members.
+2. `score`: a positive-definite score assigned to each point of interest indicating the level of interest from the members.

 The information here should be stored in a CSV file.